-Contractor-Performed QC Reviews
+Contractor-Performed QC Loan Reviews

 A loan seller may outsource its QC processes; however, Fannie Mae holds the loan seller fully accountable for the work performed by its contractors.
-The loan seller must establish a process for reviewing the contractor's work, have procedures to address findings identified in the reviews and implement corrective actions within the loan seller's and contractor's organizations.
+The loan seller must establish a process for reviewing the contractor's work, have procedures to address findings identified in the reviews, and implement corrective actions within the loan seller's and contractor's organizations.
 The loan seller must ensure that the contractor's staff members possess the qualifications and experience required to provide quality reviews and analysis.
-The loan seller's QC process must include processes for reviewing the contractor's work to ensure that the lender's requirements and guidelines are applied consistently and that the review results accurately reflect the quality of the lender's loan originations.
-The lender must perform a monthly review of a minimum of 10% of the loans reviewed by the contractor to validate the accuracy and completeness of the vendor's work.
-The 10% sample must include loans for which the vendor identifies defects and for which no defects were identified.
-The review must be performed by the lender itself and may not be contracted out.
+The loan seller's QC process must include processes for reviewing the contractor's work to ensure that the loan seller's requirements and guidelines are applied consistently and that the review results accurately reflect the quality of the loan seller's loan originations.
+The loan seller must perform a monthly review of a minimum of 10% of the loans reviewed by the contractor to validate the accuracy and completeness of the contractor's work.
+The 10% sample must include loans for which the contractor identifies defects and for which no defects were identified.
+The review must be performed by the loan seller and may not be contracted out.